 - Paxful: Paxful is a widely used P2P platform that allows users to buy and sell Bitcoin directly.
 The platform supports numerous payment methods, including PayPal, Western Union, Amazon gift cards, and even cash.

-- Bisq: Bisq is an open-source, decentralized exchange that allows users to buy and sell Bitcoins in exchange for national currencies or other cryptocurrencies.
+- Bisq: Bisq is an open-source, decentralized exchange that allows users to buy and sell Bitcoin in exchange for national currencies or other cryptocurrencies.
 Bisq does not require registration, keeping trades anonymous and private.

 While P2P exchanges can offer more flexibility, they also require caution due to their relatively decentralized nature.
 Verify the reputation of your trading partner before entering a deal and choose a platform that offers escrow services to protect your money.